Psingh12354/Pyspark/README.md

-# PySpark
+# PySpark Detailed Notes \& Best Practices

-Apache Spark is written in Scala programming language.
-To support Python with Spark, Apache Spark community released a tool, **PySpark**.
-Using PySpark, you can work with RDDs in Python programming language also.
-It is because of a library called **Py4j** that they are able to achieve this.

-### Some key points
-- PySpark is the combo of Python and Spark
-- Scalable
+## 🔥 What is PySpark?

+**PySpark** is the Python API for Apache Spark, enabling distributed big data processing directly from Python.
+While Spark is written in Scala, PySpark leverages the **Py4j** library for interoperability so you can use Python instead of Scala or Java.

+- Combines Python's simplicity with Spark's power
+- Highly scalable for petabyte-scale data
 - **100x faster** than Hadoop MapReduce
-- **10x faster** on disk
-- Uses **RAM instead of local drive**, which increases processing speed
+- Keeps processing in **RAM** for top performance

 ## 🚀 Getting Started with PySpark

-### 🔹 Installation
+### Installation
-To install PySpark, run the following command:

 ```bash
 pip install pyspark
 ```

-### 🔹 Initialize SparkSession
+### Initialize a Spark Session

 ```python
 from pyspark.sql import SparkSession